 Variation in the blood metabolome is intimately related to human health.
-Prior work has shown that host genetics and gut microbiome composition, combined, explain sizable, but orthogonal, components of the overall variance in blood metabolomic profiles.
-However, few details are known about the interplay between genetics and the microbiome in explaining variation on a metabolite-by-metabolite level.
-Here, we performed analyses of variance for each of the 945 blood metabolites that were robustly detected across a cohort of 2,049 individuals, while controlling for a number of relevant covariates, like sex, age, and genetic ancestry.
-Over 60% of the detected blood metabolites were significantly associated with either host genetics or the gut microbiome, with more than half of these associations driven solely by the microbiome and around 30% under hybrid genetic-microbiome control.
-The variances explained by genetics and the microbiome for each metabolite were indeed largely additive, although subtle, but significant, non-additivity was detected.
-We found that interaction effects, where a metabolitemicrobe association was specific to a particular genetic background, were quite common, albeit with modest effect sizes.
-The outputs of our integrated genetic-microbiome regression models provide novel biological insights into the processes governing the composition of the blood metabolome.
-For example, we found that unconjugated secondary bile acids were solely associated with the microbiome, while their conjugated forms were under strong host genetic control.
-Overall, our results reveal which components of the blood metabolome are under strong genetic control, which are more dependent on gut microbiome composition, and which are dependent upon both.
-This knowledge will help to guide targeted interventions designed to alter the composition of the blood metabolome.
+However, few details are known about the interplay between genetics and the microbiome in explaining this variation on a metabolite-by-metabolite level.
+Here, we perform analyses of variance for each of 930 blood metabolites robustly detected across a cohort of 1,569 individuals with paired genomic and microbiome data while controlling for a number of relevant covariates.
+We find that 595 (64%) of these blood metabolites are significantly associated with either host genetics or the gut microbiome, with 69% of these associations driven solely by the microbiome, 15% driven solely by genetics and 16% under hybrid genome–microbiome control.
+Additionally, interaction effects, where a metabolite–microbe association is specific to a particular genetic background, are quite common, albeit with modest effect sizes.
+This knowledge will help to guide targeted interventions designed to alter the composition of the human blood metabolome.

 A new manuscript fresh and hot on @biorxivpreprint.
 A really fun collab with @cdaili and multiple groups at @isbscience.
 Here we looked at how genetic variants and the composition of the microbiome explain the variation in human blood metabolites. https://t.co/NWS2iGUNVw— Christian Diener (@thaasophobia) February 7, 2022